filethis/developer-docs/docs/ft-connect-demo.md

 ## The Next Step

 Now that you've been able to play with an instance of the FileThisConnect web component in an application served by our servers, you are ready to take another step on your way to fully embedding the component into your own website.
-In the next section, you'll instantite the component in a minimal website that is served from your development box.
+In the next section, you'll instantiate the component in a minimal website that is served from your development box.